ankitdaf/kinect/aura/README.md

 What you need to do
 --------------------

+- Upload the server script to a PHP web server
+- Upload the Facebook PHP SDK ( Get it here : https://github.com/facebook/facebook-php-sdk/tree/master/src )
+- Generate the necessary Facebook Page tokens for permissions to post the site
-Connect your Kinect, start your processing Sketch, have the server script and some webspace on your server, and voila !
+- Setup your Kinect and start your processing Sketch (tested working on 2.0b7 , some display issues on 2.0b6)

 Requirements
 -------------